bhisaac/5eFP/5eFP-SRD.md

 You must meet any prerequisite specified in a feat to take that feat.
 If you ever lose a feat’s prerequisite, you can’t use that feat until you regain the prerequisite.
 For example, the Grappler feat requires you to have a Strength of 13 or higher.
 If your Strength is reduced below 13 somehow—perhaps by a withering curse—you can’t benefit from the Grappler feat until your Strength is restored.

-## Armor Training: Heavy (Plate)
+## Armor Training (Heavy)
-_Prerequisite: Medium Armor Training_
+_Prerequisite: Armor Training (Medium)_

-You gain proficiency in heavy armor and shields.
-If you already had proficiency in heavy armor, you instead gain the following benefit:
-- A the beginning of each of your turns, if you are wearing heavy armor, you gain **bolster 1**.
+You gain proficiency with heavy armor and shields.
+At the beginning of each of your turns, if you are wearing heavy armor, you gain **bolster 1**.

-## Armor Training: Medium (Chain)
+## Armor Training (Medium)
-_Prerequisite: Medium Armor Training_
+_Prerequisite: Armor Training (Light)_

-You gain proficiency in medium armor and shields.
-If you already had proficiency in medium armor, you instead gain the following benefit:
-- Medium armor no longer imposes disadvantage on performance checks.
+You gain proficiency with medium armor and shields.
+Increase your maximum DEX bonus allowed while wearing medium armor by +1.
+Medium armor no longer imposes disadvantage on performance checks.

-## Armor Training: Light (Leather)
+## Armor Training (Light)
-You gain proficiency in light armor.
-If you already had proficiency in light armor, you instead gain the following benefit:
+You gain proficiency with light armor.
+Increase your speed by +1 square while wearing light armor.
-- TBD

 ## Grappler
 _Prerequisite: STR +1 or higher_